Yes, you can still get a loan if you have recently started a new job, but it may be more of a challenge to get accepted for the one you want.

 Although a new job will factor into the decision-making process of your loan application, there are a few other things that could strengthen your application and balance it out.

-Is now the right time?
+Is now the right time to apply?

 As we mentioned, if you’ve just started a new job, it might be worth holding off applying for a loan for a few months until your job security is a little more assured.
 You could even ask your employer to provide you with confirmation in writing when you pass your probation.